 Use Case Flows

-The following Use Cases define the problem where in the SHAKEN ecosystem the Originating SP does not have a verified association between the customer and the Caller ID presented for all the customer’s calls and would therefore Attest to the call as B, at best.
+The following Use Cases define the problem where in the SHAKEN ecosystem the Originating SP does not have a direct verified association between the customer and the Caller ID presented for all the customer’s calls and would therefore Attest to the call as B, at best.

 In this Section no solution mechanisms are proposed, the Use Cases are to highlight the problem.
 Annex A in this report provides various solution mechanisms and associated impacts with each Use Case.